Creating and Running Vue.js Projects with ServBay

 My first Vue production site

-(or another easily identifiable name) - Domain:
+(or another readable name) - Domain:

 servbay-vue-prod.servbay.demo

-domain of your choice) - Website Type:
+domain) - Website Type:

 Static